mathemacode/job-searching/README.md

 sad to not enjoy your success in getting a degree by returning home and then partying all summer, but you should keep the momentum going and begin work shortly after you graduate.
 It is a good idea to interview with all that knowledge fresh in your brain as well.

+### You will need to apply to dozens of jobs
+As I mentioned before, I applied to about 60 jobs, and that was just on Indeed.
+About half of these sent me an email saying that the company would not be moving forward with my application, and another 30% of them simply ghosted.
+Another large chunk may have called me, or emailed me for a quick chat, but then dissapeared or I got a similar email about not moving forward with my app.
+The last 5% I actually got an interview with and moved on with the application.

+This is par for the course in the STEM world.
+It is very competitive and it WILL take 2-3 weeks before you hear back about an application.
+So you are NOT going to plan to apply for one job, wait for them to get back to you, realize you've been denied, and then apply for another.
+It does not work like that.  **Apply to as many positions as possible** as long as your experience roughly matches up to what the company wants.
+Generally you do not need every single box to be checked (ie. every single tech they list you have used), but you need at least 50% of the requirements to directly match up with you.

+This is of course, where it comes in handy to be flexible and willing to move far and wide within the US to start a new job.
+I applied for jobs in the Northeast (Boston in particular - and particularly excluding NYC - sorry NYC fans, it's not for me), the West coast
+(nearby LA, Seattle, Portland), and some wild cards like Chicago, Austin, and Charlotte.
+I had interviews with a company in Portland and one in Boston, and ended up taking the one in Boston.
+But, at the end of the day, I was ready to move to anywhere in the US.

+Obviously, you can chose a general area like the Southeast or Northeast if you really like the climate of one area.
+But think long and hard if you will actually care about staying where you are for college - once you get busy with work, things change and free time is different.

 ## How to use Indeed & other platforms